yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/02. Storage Modes/readme.md

 Before you begin, ensure you have the following:

 - [Databricks account](https://databricks.com/), access to a Databricks workspace, Unity Catalog, and SQL Warehouse
-- [Power BI Desktop](https://powerbi.microsoft.com/desktop/) installed, latest version is highly recommended
+- [Power BI Desktop](https://powerbi.microsoft.com/desktop/), latest version is highly recommended

 ## Step by step walkthrough